 The lightvessel is owned by a charity, the Pharos Trust, who bought it in 2002.
 The vessel has been in the current berth on Harwich Quay since 2011, funded by Haven Gateway Partnership as part of the Quayside Regeneration Project.
 LV18 is open to the public all year round, albeit weather dependant in the winter.

-The Trust is keen to work alongside Harwich Haven Authority, Harwich Town Council, Tendring District Council & Essex County Council to continue to promote the history of Harwich and to attract additional visitors to our maritime town.
+The Trust is keen to continue working alongside Harwich Tourism Group, Harwich Haven Authority, Harwich Town Council, Tendring District Council & Essex County Council in order to promote the history of Harwich and to attract additional visitors to our maritime town.

 We will be seeking funds to support these plans and hope to start work by the end of March 2019.
 It is believed that we could have the new or refurbished exhibitions in full use by June.

-Alongside those works we also plan to install new lighting, signage and banners.
+Alongside those works we also plan to install new lighting, signage and banners and update our hangouts.

 We are already undertaking a project to extend audio and video cabling from our studio to the exhibition spaces as well as external locations, a deep clean and repaint (where necessary) will occur alongside these works.